crystal-lang/crystal/_gitbook/syntax_and_semantics/structs.md

 A struct can inherit from other structs and can also includes modules.
 A struct can be generic, just like a class.

 A struct is mostly used for performance reasons to avoid lots of small memory allocations when passing small copies might be more efficient.

+So how do you choose between a struct and a class?
+The rule of thumb is that if no instance variable is ever reassigned, i.e. your type is immutable, you can use a struct, otherwise use a class.